SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 <br><i>I knew how this would go.
 After I drank from her, I would return to the darkness for several hours, waiting for the taste on my tongue to fade.
 I would wait until I again felt normal.</i>

 <i>I looked at my Queen, wishing that it did not have to be this way.
+I thought of the fruit.
 Her eyes soften with a tender expression.</i>

 #### TRENTE